vrisalab/matrix-simple-invite/README.md

 ## Update

-New versions are alisted on [releases](https://github.com/vrisalab/matrix-simple-invite/releases).
+New versions are alisted on [releases](https://github.com/vrisalab/matrix-simple-invite/releases). **Make sure to back your database up before any upgrades**.
 Here's how to update:

 1. Fetch the repo and checkout the latest release tag.

-1. Install dependencies: `npm install`
+1. Install dependencies: `npm install`fixable

 1. Restart the bridge: Stop the currently running process, and then start the new one with `npm run start`